bdcaf/vignetteEngineMake/README.md

 ### current best practices

 I'm having some conversation on [stack overflow][sodiss].
-The workflow is still confusing to me.
+The work flow is still confusing to me.
 Most people put Makefiles in their packages, but I still don't fully understand whether these are to be executed automatically.
 I suppose one could issue a `make all` before `R CMD build` - but I have never seen this.
 I think it would be nice if `R CMD build` which is used to automatically install would do both.